We’re here for you

 One gigabit per second (Gbps) is a 1,000 megabits per second (Mbps) connection.

-Google Fiber makes everything you already do online up to faster.
+Google Fiber makes everything you already do online go faster.
 No more endless buffering.

 Google Fiber will also revolutionize the web in new ways.
-Imagine chatting with your clients and colleagues via HD video conference, or collaborating on a work project with contributors across the globe in real time, without delays.
+Imagine chatting with your clients and colleagues via HD video conference, or collaborating on a work project with contributors across the globe in real time.